noiseprotocol/noise_spec/noise.md

  dhee, dhes, dhse, dhss", a `final` boolean which indicates whether this is the last handshake message, and a `payload` (which may be zero-length).

-    * Processes each token in the descriptor sequentially:
+    * Sequentially processes each token in the message pattern:

       * For "e":  Sets `e = GENERATE_KEYPAIR()`.
 Appends
       `EncryptAndHash(e.public_key)` to the buffer.